IrisLiu-00/dndnotes/_notes/Standalone/The Mirwood.md

 	- maybe rival villages involved
 	- witches monster involved
 	- exit with leads towards witches, pixie
+	- village was attacked by a witch monster that got infected
 - Travel: wilderness, fighting corrupted fauna
 - Contagious cancer that turns you into a tree - epidemic plotline running thru the whole thing
 	- no kids? its harder for it to infect kids. it's not actually "destroy a whole village" infectious